Two Cannabis-based Medicines Approved in the UK

 What has been the reaction?

 Overall, the news of the two cannabis-based medicines securing NHS funding has been warmly welcomed.

 Professor Helen Cross, a consultant in pediatric neurology at Great Ormond Street Hospital, who led UK trials of Epidiolex, told the BBC that the new guidelines were “great news.”

 "Dravet and Lennox-Gastaut syndromes are both complex difficult epilepsies with limited effective treatment options and this gives patients another option … that could make a difference to care," she said.

 Despite their praise of the guidelines, for many medical cannabis campaigners and medical charities groups, the new guidelines do not go far enough.

 Millie Hinton, of the medical cannabis campaign group End Our Pain, told the Guardian that the new guidelines were “a massive missed opportunity” to provide medical cannabis for a wider range of conditions.

 “It is particularly devastating that there is no positive recommendation that the NHS should allow prescribing of whole-plant medical cannabis containing both CBD and THC in appropriate cases of intractable childhood epilepsy,” she said.

 “It is this kind of whole plant extract that has been shown to be life-transforming for a significant number of children, including these involved in the high-profile cases of last year which led to medical cannabis being legalized,” she added, in reference to the campaigns led by the families of children Billy Caldwell and Alfie Dingley.

-The families of both children led prominent campaigns to legalize medical cannabis in the UK and were to legalize medical cannabis.
+The families of both children led prominent campaigns to legalize medical cannabis in the UK and were instrumental in the government’s eventual decision to legalize medical cannabis.